mtoirac2011/the-soccer-is-here/README.md

 * ### Best soccer players today

 ### Home Page
 It welcomes the site and allows access to the other pages.
-It also plays an audio for severl minutes (audio/Martin Tyler-Best Moments.mp3).
+It also plays an audio for several minutes (audio/Martin Tyler-Best Moments.mp3).
 ###### (index.html)

 ### Contact Us